thiago-gapminder/ec2-automation/README.md

 ec2-automation
 ==============

-Scripts for automating Amazon EC2 instance creation / bootstrapping for coursera startup class.
+Scripts for automating Amazon EC2 instance creation / bootstrapping.
+When an EC2 instance is created, it's automatically configured to the development environment as specified in https://github.com/sunomie/ec2initialSetup/bootstrap.sh.
+This configuration is based on the method taught in the coursera startup engineering class.

 Setup
 -----